surveyjs/survey-creator/docs/get-started-vue.md

 ---
-title: JS Form Builder Library for Vue.js | Getting Started Guide
+title: Vue Form Builder | Generate dynamic JSON forms in your Vue.js application
-description: A step-by-step guide to get started with Survey Creator component in a Vue.js application.
+description: SurveyJS Form Builder for Vue is an open-source client-side component that fully integrates into your Vue application and generates form JSON definitions (schemas) behind the scenes.
+It offers a user-friendly drag-and-drop interface, GUI for form branching, and an integrated theme editor for customizing form design.
 ---
-# Add Survey Creator / Form Builder to a Vue.js Application
+# Form Builder for Vue.js

+SurveyJS Vue Form Builder is an open-source UI component that seamlessly integrates with any backend system and allows you to create and style multiple dynamic HTML forms in any Vue application.
+It generates form definitions (schemas) in real-time and offers a no-code drag-and-drop interface that makes form creation accessible to anyone.
+The form builder UI features a dedicated GUI for conditional rules and form branching, and an integrated CSS theme editor for custom form styling and branding.
+In this guide, the terms Form Builder and Survey Creator are used interchangeably, and both refer to the SurveyJS form building component for Vue.js.

-This step-by-step tutorial will help you get started with the [Survey Creator](https://surveyjs.io/create-survey) component in a Vue 2 or Vue 3 application.
+This step-by-step tutorial will help you get started with the [Form Builder](https://surveyjs.io/create-survey) component in a Vue 2 or Vue 3 application.
 To add the component to your application, follow the steps below:

 - [Add Survey Creator to a Vue 3 Application](#add-survey-creator-to-a-vue-3-application)
   - [Install the `survey-creator-vue` npm Package](#install-the-survey-creator-vue-npm-package)